 Highgate Cemetery is asking for ideas on how to be a sustainable place of burial for years to come.
 This is important for many reasons.
 Firstly, it’s easily the best known Cemetery in the UK and the fact its publically seeking opinion on its future is big news.
 Secondly, because of its age, the board […]Read More How Do You Solve a Problem Like Highgate?

-by Sheldon Hampstead Cemetery has always been the preserve of the rich and famous, catering for the prosperous locals that have and continue to live in the surrounding area.
-After a short walk from West Hampstead tube and cutting through Fortune Green, my first experience of this garden of the dead was through a narrow […]Read More Premiers, Luvvies and Angels: A Touch of Class In Hampstead
+After a short walk from West Hampstead tube and cutting through Fortune Green, my first experience of this garden of the dead was through a narrow alleyway, I was then presented with a choice: left or right.
+The alleyway splits the cemetery in two, so I had to choose carefully… Hampstead Cemetery has always been […]Read More A Touch of Class In Hampstead Cemetery